 BAF, or the Bunker Adjustment Factor, is a component of shipping costs calculated per twenty-foot equivalent unit (TEU), varying depending on the trade route.
 It reflects the fluctuating expenses attributed to fuel costs in shipping operations.

-The starting of the International Maritime Organization’s (IMO) 2020 regulations prompted the adoption of eco-friendly technologies to mitigate pollution from large container ships.
+The start of the International Maritime Organization’s (IMO) 2020 regulations prompted the adoption of eco-friendly technologies to mitigate pollution from large container ships.
 Measures like the global sulfur cap, limiting sulfur emissions to 0.5% from the previous 3.5%, were introduced to address environmental concerns.

 To comply with these regulations, shipping companies incur higher expenses, either through technology upgrades or cleaner fuel procurement.
 BAF is the mechanism through which these additional costs are passed on to shippers.